Best candles 2023: tried and tested by our master perfumer

 A high-quality candle can lift your spirits in a matter of moments.
 If a new scented candle is on your wishlist, or you're looking to subtly elevate your room, then I can help you.
 A former master perfumer, I've got plenty of experience in the home fragrance industry.
 I tested a range the best candles, from woody and spicy to floral and fresh scents, and only the very best are featured below.

 The scents below are simply exquisite for any room in the house, whether its a kitchen, bathroom, living room, or entryway.
 I know first hand - I tested these candles throughout my home for a month.
 But a new candle isn't only great for adding scent to your rooms.
 A simple candle can make or break your interior design, whether it's that's pride of place on a coffee table, perched on a console table, or sitting on a nightstand to lull you to sleep.

-Whether it's a woody warm fragrance for fall or a fresh fragrance for year-round scenting, these buys below have been approved by our fragrance expert.
-What are you waiting for?
+Whether it's a musky, warm fragrance for the evening or a fresh citrus fragrance for the day, these are the best candles you can buy.

 The best candles to buy for your home

 You can trust Homes & Gardens.
 Our expert reviewers spend hours testing and comparing the latest products, helping you choose the best for you.
 Find out more about how we test.

 Wax: rice, soy, and copra